bufbuild-ru/docs/docs/generate/managed-mode/index.md

 ## Disable managed mode for specific inputs

 In addition to overriding specific options, you can also disable managed mode entirely for any combination of inputs by input, file, and/or field.
-Commonly this is used to keep managed mode from overriding options for inputs like the [buf.build/googleapis/googleapis](https://buf.build/googleapis/googleapis) module.To disable a specific option for all inputs, list it under the `disable` key:
+Commonly this is used to keep managed mode from overriding options for inputs like the [buf.build/googleapis/googleapis](https://buf.build/googleapis/googleapis) module.

+To disable a specific option for all inputs, list it under the `disable` key:

 ```yaml
 version: v2